tresinformal/basketball/faq.md

  * Send Richel (or any team member) a Discord Friend Request: `richelbilderbeek#9002`
  * Send Richel (or any team member) an email: `richel@richelbilderbeek.nl`
- * Post at the GitHub Issue [Become a tresinformal team member](https://github.com/tresinformal/drakkar/issues/1)
+ * Create [a GitHub Issue](https://github.com/tresinformal/basketball/issues) and request to become a team member

 ## How is Discord used?